jmwislez/fli3d/HARDWARE.md

 The GPS module is connected to ESP32 minikit over serial at 57600 baud.
 Default speed is 9600 baud.
 I tried 115200 baud too, but sometimes the serial line would not synchronize at that speed.

-I defined a basic 3D model of the board in FreeCAD: https://github.com/jmwislez/fli3d/blob/master/Hardware/NEO6MV2%20gps/neo6mv2.FCStd
+I defined a basic 3D model of the board in FreeCAD: https://github.com/jmwislez/fli3d/blob/master/Hardware/Electronics/NEO6MV2%20gps/neo6mv2.FCStd

 The user manual is here: https://github.com/jmwislez/fli3d/blob/master/Hardware/NEO6MV2%20gps/U-blox-6-Receiver-Description-Including-Protocol-Specification.pdf

 ## MPU6050 accelerometer/gyroscope sensor

 The MPU6050 provides a 6 DOF motion sensor over an I2C bus.
 It provides passthrough functionality, which is used to connect the BMP280 sensor.
 Initially I had hoped to use the sensor for internal navigation, i.e. determine position, speed, and orientation by integrating the acceleration/gyroscope readings.
 The sensor is far from being sufficiently precise for this: it is even non trivial to get some usable data out of it.
-There is a Digital Motion Processor on-board, but this functionality was hard to use, unstable, and did not help me to get what I needed.
-Hence, I ended up doing my own naive calibration.
+There is a Digital Motion Processor on-board, but this functionality was hard to use, looked unstable to me, and did not help me to get what I needed.
+Hence, I ended up doing my own naive calibration, which for now is still worthless.

 In a next version of Fli3d, it's probably worth looking at MPU9255, which also includes a 3D compass and can therefore more reliably provide orientation.
 That board is slightly bigger, and would require a mechanical redesign of the Fli3d structure.

 Mechanically, the board is mounted so that the sensor is on the rocket's central axis.
 The X/Y/Z axes of the sensor correspond to Z/X/Y axes of the rocket.

-The documentation of the board is extensive (https://github.com/jmwislez/fli3d/tree/master/Hardware/MPU6050%206DOF%20motion%20sensor), but lacks precision to harvest the full power of the chip.
+The documentation of the board is extensive (https://github.com/jmwislez/fli3d/tree/master/Hardware/Electronics/MPU6050%206DOF%20motion%20sensor/), but lacks precision to harvest the full power of the chip.

 ## BMP280 barometer sensor